nanoframework/nanoFramework.SignalR.Client/README.md

 # Usage

-This is a SignalR Client library that enable you to connect your .net nanoFramework device to a Signalr Hub.
+This is a SignalR Client library that enable you to connect your .net nanoFramework device to a SignalR Hub.
 SignalR is part of the ASP.NET Framework that makes it easy to create web applications that require high-frequency updates from the server like gaming.
-In the IoT domain Signalr can be used to create a webapp that for example shows a life graphs of connected smart meters, control a robot arm and many more.
+In the IoT domain SignalR can be used to create a webapp that for example shows a life graphs of connected smart meters, control a robot arm and many more.

 Important: You must be connected to a network with a valid IP address.
 Please check the examples with the Network Helpers on how to set this up.